iamatef/aws-cdk-lambda-api-gateway/README.md

-# CDK Lambda function and API Gateway
-This is a CDK project that creates a Lambda function and API Gateway.

-## Steps

-1. Create a new folder for the project, for example `cdk-lambda-api-gateway`
-2. Create a new CDK project in the folder: `cdk init app --language=typescript`
-3. Edit `lib/cdk-lambda-api-gateway-stack.ts` and add your desired code to the `CdkLambdaApiGatewayStack` class.
-4. Synth the CDK project: `cdk synth`.
-This will generate the CloudFormation template.
-5. Deploy the CDK project: `cdk deploy`.
-This will deploy the CloudFormation template.

 ## CDK Lambda Function and API Gateway

 This CDK project simplifies the process of creating a Lambda function and API Gateway using AWS Cloud Development Kit (CDK) and TypeScript.